Testing Sexual Assault Kits

 The District Attorney’s Office has retained Bode Cellmark Forensics, of Lorton, Virginia, a nationally certified laboratory used in multiple regions to test the backlogs and has extensive experience testing sexual assault kits (SAKs).
 The DA's office has spent about $1.5 million, so far, on this priority initiative.
 This is a snapshot overview of the previously un-submitted SAKs inventoried by all law enforcement agencies in the county, excluding the San Diego Police Department.
 The overview and numbers will continue to change as kits move through the submission and testing process.

 Total SAK kits to be tested in the graphic is the total number of sexual assault kits that date back to the year 1990 for the Sheriff and all 11 of the police departments that contract with the San Diego County Sheriff's Laboratory for testing of forensic evidence.
 The above chart now reflects an additional 274 kits discovered by the Sheriff during the inventory process of this project.
-Also, this number does not include SAKs housed at the San Diego Police Department, which is conducting its own testing.
+Also, this number does not include SAKs housed at the San Diego Police Department, which also made the determination to send their Sexual Assault Kit inventory to the same outside laboratory for testing as is being used in the DA’s project.